 March 11, 2025

-CCRW is Seeking ASL Interpreters and d/Deaf or Hard-of-Hearing Individuals for a Paid Research Study
+CCRW is Seeking ASL Interpreters and d/Deaf or Hard-of-Hearing Individuals for a Paid Research Study to help improve workplace accessibility in BC.

 • 30 d/Deaf and hard-of-hearing individuals to share their job-seeking and workplace experiences.